sander76/clipstick/README.md

 There are many other tools out there, that do kind of the same, but they all didn't do quite exactly what I wanted.

+The goal of clipstip is to use pydantic to model your cli by leveraging:

+- The automatic casting of input variables.
+- The powerful validation capabilities.
+- Docstrings as cli documentation

 ## Installation

 `pip install clipstick`